Campaign of the Month: October 2017

 Prince Augusto Vidal (e.
 12th century)

-The Prince of New Orleans is among the mightiest Princes in the New World, and for almost more than two decades Magister North served him as a Hound.
+The Prince of New Orleans is among the mightiest Princes in the New World, and for more than two decades Magister North served him as a Hound, with particular focus on providing thalmalutological support and investing occult phenominia in and around New Orleans.
 While there is no indication immediately apparent that Magister North’s true loyalties to the Pyramid were compromised in that service, the depths of his involvement in city specific politics were somewhat abnormal, and potentially generated ties to the Ventrue Prince that are worthy of concern.
 In particular, given our own limited position in the city, any remaining good will with the tyrannical Prince create within it fertile ground for Magister North to cultivate assets that are not readily apparent to the rest of the Pyramid, and ourselves specifically.
 Given Prince Vidal’s relative standing, such assets could be particularly difficult to dislodge if such action becomes necessary.

 Donovan (e. mid 19th century)

 The Sheriff of New Orleans for more than a century and childe of luminary Antoine Savoy, Sheriff Donovan’s interactions with Magister North began just as he assumed his position as Sheriff following the destruction of the then Sheriff of New Orleans at the hands of a particularly bold group of hunters.
-Short three Hounds and young for his position, the Pyramid was able to insert then Apprentice North into their number, a role he worked within for decades.
+With the Sheriff short three Hounds and young for his position, the Pyramid was able to insert then Apprentice North into their number, a role he worked within for decades.
 The two maintained a professional relationship, one that persisted into Magister North’s return to the city in 2005 during Hurricane Katrina, when (then Justicar Schrekt) was persuaded to offer the Sheriff a position as an Archon (that was declined).
 The two share a similarly cold and aloof demeanor and ruthless efficiency.
-Were the Sheriff to ever tire of his position he might make a potent ally for Magister North and Magister Schrekt.
+Were the Sheriff to ever tire of his position he might make a potent ally for Magister North and Magister Schrekt – and a more potent Archon if the opportunity presented itself.

 Erwin Bornemann (e. mid 19th century)